Skip to Content

 Ask your child what pieces they want to add or what their favorite is.
 Doing this is a great way to learn about your child and what they were thinking when creating a piece of art.
 Even the littlest artists are engaging in several thought processes when making artwork!

-Organization Tip: Write the age and when the child created the work so that you can always remember when things were created!
+Organization Tip: Write the age and when the child created the work so you can always remember when things were created!

 Take Digital Pictures